 Open Logical Channel

 After a CLUE Configure is received, the provider opens logical channels for media transport.
-Each logical channel’s dataType shall carry the encodingID to identify the particular Capture, using the extendedVideoCapability and extendedAudioCapability structures in H.245.
+Each logical channel’s dataType shall carry the encodingID to identify the particular Capture, using the extendedVideoCapability,extendedAudioCapability and extendedDataCapability (for real time text) structures in H.245.

 The video media encoding shall be carried in the videoCapability field of the extendedVideoCapability.
 The audio media encoding shall be carried in the audioCapability field of the extendedAudioCapability.
+The text media encoding shall be carried in the dataCapability field of the extendedDataCapabilty.

-The video encodingID shall be carried in the videoCapabilityExtension, and the audio encodingID shall be carried in the audioCapabilityExtension.
+The video encodingID shall be carried in the videoCapabilityExtension, the audio encodingID shall be carried in the audioCapabilityExtension and the text encodingID shall be carried in the dataCapabilityExtension.

-The videoCapabilityExtension and audioCapabilityExtension shall carry the CLUE Correlation Capability defined in Table 4 with the appropriate encodingID parameter.
+The videoCapabilityExtension, audioCapabilityExtension and dataCapabilityExtension (for real time text) shall carry the CLUE Correlation Capability defined in Table 4 with the appropriate encodingID parameter.

 CLUE media release